AlibabaCloudDocs/sls/intl.en-US/Data Collection/Logtail collection/Container log collection/Collect Kubernetes events.md

 -   Kube-eventer

-    For more information about the source code for Kubernetes event collection, see[GitHub](https://github.com/AliyunContainerService/heapster/tree/master/events).
+    For more information about the source code for Kubernetes event collection, see [GitHub](https://github.com/AliyunContainerService/heapster/tree/master/events).

 -   K8s Event Center \(recommended\)